-Strong parentage as majority economic interest lies with GMPL, where sovereign funds are anchor investors - GMPL (which holds a 49% equity stake and 74% economic interest in VCBOPL) is a mobility platform of GGEF, a SEBI-registered Category II Alternate Investment Fund (AIF GGEF's anchor investors are the Government of India anchored National Investment and Infrastructure Fund (NIIF) and the UK Government's Foreign, Commonwealth and Development Office (FCDO), who have together invested \$340 million in the fund.
-As on date, the fund has been closed with total funding commitments of \$741 million, with investments from NIIF, FCDO, CDC (British International Investment, the UK's development finance institution), FMO (Green Climate Fund/ Dutch Development Bank), Green Climate Fund, British Petroleum and others.
+Strong parentage as majority economic interest lies with GMPL, where sovereign funds are anchor investors - GMPL (49% equity stake and 74% economic interest in VCBOPL) is the flagship platform of GGEF, a SEBI registered Category II Alternate Investment Fund (AIF).
+GGEF's anchor investors are the Government of India anchored, NIIF (India's first sovereign wealth fund) and the FCDO (formerly the Department for International Development), Government of the UK.
+Currently, the commitment from various investors in GGEF stands at \$741 million, which was the target fund size at the outset.
 The other key SPV partner, PEMPSL, is the OEM for the project, responsible for procuring, operating, and maintaining the buses during the life of the contract.
-The OEM has so far supplied more than 1,050 e-buses in India and has a technical tie-up with Foton for manufacturing e-buses in India.
+The OEM has so far supplied more than 1,600 electric buses in India and has a technical tie-up with Foton for manufacturing e-buses in India.
 Additionally, the promoters of PEMPSL have an experience of more than 30 years as a major bus coach manufacturer in India.
-The presence of strong sponsors and a shortfall undertaking from the promoter (GMPL) to the lender are likely to ensure timely availability of funds to meet any incidental funding requirements.
+The presence of a strong sponsor and a shortfall undertaking from both the promoter entities to the lender are likely to ensure timely availability of funds to meet any funding requirements.